mendix/cf-mendix-buildpack/README.md

 ### Configuring External Filestore

-Mendix supports three external file stores: AWS S3 compatible file stores (5.15+), Azure Blob Storage (6.6+) and Swift, used in Bluemix Object Storage (6.7+).
-All of these can be configured manually via [Custom Runtime Settings](#configuring-custom-runtime-settings), but S3 and Swift (Bluemix Object Storage) can be configured in easier ways:
+Mendix supports multiple external file stores: AWS S3 compatible file stores (5.15+), Azure Storage (6.6+) and Swift, used in Bluemix Object Storage (6.7+).
+All of these can be configured manually via [Custom Runtime Settings](#configuring-custom-runtime-settings), but S3, Azure Storage and Swift (Bluemix Object Storage) can be configured in easier ways:

 #### Swift (Bluemix Object Storage) Settings

 When deploying Mendix 6.7 or higher to Bluemix, you can simply create an [Object Storage service](https://console.ng.bluemix.net/catalog/services/object-storage) and attach it to your app.
 No further configuration in necessary, you just need to restart your app.
 By default, a storage container will be created for you called `mendix`.
 If you want to use a different container name (for example if you are sharing the Object Storage service between multiple apps), you can configure the container name with the environment variable `SWIFT_CONTAINER_NAME`.

+#### Azure Storage Service Settings

+When deploying Mendix 6.7 or higher to CF on Azure with the Azure Service Broker, you can simply create an Azure Storage Service instance and attach it to your app.
+No further configuration in necessary, you just need to restart your app.
+By default, a storage container will be created for you called `mendix`.
+If you want to use a different container name (for example if you are sharing the Azure Storage service between multiple apps), you can configure the container name with the environment variable `AZURE_CONTAINER_NAME`.

 #### S3 Settings